Spotlight on: Young people and homelessness

 A half day online learning event dedicated to the critical issue of youth homelessness.

-Engage with leading voices in the field, with keynote presentations from Centrepoint and the Department for Levelling Up, Housing and Communities (DLUHC) on their efforts to alleviate youth homelessness and enhance the lives of young people facing homelessness.
+Engage with leading voices in the field, with keynote presentations from Centrepoint and the Ministry of Housing, Communities and Local Government (MHCLG) on their efforts to alleviate youth homelessness and enhance the lives of young people facing homelessness.

 What this workshop covers

-This event will provide insights into youth homelessness and best practice through panels led by Centrepoint and DLUHC.
+This event will provide insights into youth homelessness and best practice through panels led by Centrepoint and MHCLG.

 You'll also have the opportunity to attend one of two workshops led by Shelter's expert trainers.